Arlington, Texas: Arts and entertainment

 The Arlington Museum of Art in downtown and the Gallery at UT Arlington are the city's designated art venues.
 In 2016, the city's art museum hosted a public art project called "The Star of Texas" to promote their new slogan as the "American Dream City."
 Community artists were chosen to paint a large star sculpture with their interpretation of the city.
 Today, these stars can still be seen throughout the city – most notably in the downtown and entertainment districts.
 In the mid-2010's, art murals began to appear in downtown Arlington, giving the area an artistic atmosphere.

 The Planetarium Dome Theater at UT Arlington is one of the largest in Texas.

 Levitt Pavilion Arlington opened in 2009 and offers 50 free concerts per year in downtown Arlington featuring a diverse range of music genres.
 Notable performers have included Asleep at the Wheel, the Band of Heathens, the Killdares, Pentatonix, the Polyphonic Spree, the Quebe Sisters, and Ray Wylie Hubbard.
 The Texas Hall and AT&T Stadium are also destinations for live concerts in Arlington.

 On July 4, the all-volunteer non-profit Arlington Fourth of July Parade Association puts on the annual parade through Downtown Arlington and UT Arlington's College Park District, featuring floats and entries from local schools, businesses, and organizations.
 The parade is broadcast on local radio stations as well as on the AISD TV station and website.
 The parade began in 1965 as decorated bicycles ridden through Randol Mill Park organized by citizen Dottie Lynn and Church Women United.
 It has grown to around 75,000 spectators a year enjoying the festivities.
 Due to the COVID-19 pandemic in 2020, the parade was canceled for the first time in 55 years.

 Texas Live! is a $250 million mixed-use district featuring dining, entertainment, and a 302-room hotel with a convention center.
-The new 200,000-square-foot district is located immediately outside the new Globe Life Field.
+The 200,000-square-foot district is located immediately outside the new Globe Life Field.
 Texas Live! opened in August 2018.